demergent-labs/blog/robust-imports.md

 }
 ```

-The error would say:
+currently would be read:

 ```
-false is not of type 'nat'
+TypeError: false is not of type 'nat'
 ```

-but it would be a little nicer if we also kept track of the mane it was aliased to so we could say
+It would be more informative if we tracked the alias name, allowing us to say:

 ```
-false is not of type 'NyNat'
+TypeError: false is not of type 'MyNat'
 ```
 or

 ```
-false is not of type 'MyNat' which is an alias to 'nat'
+TypeError: false is not of type 'MyNat', which aliases 'nat'
 ```

-Finally, for azle, there is still much that I need to learn about the TypeScript
+Finally, for Azle, there remains much to learn about the TypeScript type checker.
-type checker.
-Just in writing this article I have found a couple of thing that I
+Even while writing this article, I've identified a couple of things that I could
-could take advantage of to improve our process.
+take advantage of to improve our process.